 You should normally hold a bachelors degree from a UK university, or the equivalent.
-If you do not have a degree you need to be adequately prepared for postgraduate study.
+If you do not have a degree you will need to be adequately prepared for postgraduate study.
 You will be required to write essays and reports at a high level, to undertake work with numerical data, and to understand and apply scientific principles.
 If you are unsure whether your previous study or experience will sufficiently prepare you for this qualification, please contact us for further advice.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
 Please see the IELTS website for details.
 Our badged open course, Succeeding in postgraduate study, will introduce you to the nature of Master's level study.
 It offers essential preparation for pursuing your learning at this level – and is free.

 Months of entry

 Environmental management is becoming increasingly important to everyone, whether at work, in the community or at home - from complying with environmental legislation to addressing the global challenges of climate change and energy conservation.
 This course addresses the everyday concerns of environmental protection, natural resource management and rapidly changing environmental legislation and policy.
 You will explore biophysical, social, political and economic factors from local to global level, and develop the skills you need to participate creatively in the process of improving environmental performance in your own context.